 Regenerated humans are spiritual.
 Jesus declared: "... that which is born of the Spirit is spirit" (John 3'6).

 While being natural, Believers have a part that "is akin to God and serves as his instrument or organ".

-This instrument/organ is what the Holy Spirit uses and does so whenever He chooses.
-He uses spirituals in Whole Gatherings when Believers are disposed to Him.
+This instrument/organ is what the Holy Spirit uses in spirituals with Believers in order to manifest Himself with a gift or a prophecy, when they are disposed to Him.

-At the beginning of his first letter to the Corinthians Paul described them, saying:
+At the beginning of his first letter Paul says to the Corinthians: